Natural Options for Healthy Blood Cholesterol Management

 significantly reduce plasma cholesterol.

-Additional options for a healthy cholesterol level
+Additional herbs for a healthy cholesterol level

-Rice Bran Oil
+Rice Bran Oil may be

 The following substances may reduce or be beneficial to those with high cholesterol levels: beta-carotene, lycopene, cycloartenol, beta-sitosterol, sitostanol, saponin, soybean protein, indoles, dietary fiber, propionate, mevinolin (beta-hydroxy-beta-methylglutaryl coenzyme A reductase inhibitor) and polysaccharides.